Film Spoilers and

-David caused Charlie to become infected and seriously ill by dunking some of the slime from the vase into Charlie's drink.
-Meanwhile, snake creatures emerged from the vases, attacked both of the stranded scientists (Millburn's body were found there during a second trip).
+David caused Dr. Holloway to become infected and seriously ill by dunking some of the slime from the vase into the archaeologist's drink.
+Meanwhile, snake creatures emerged from the vases, attacked both of the stranded scientists in the cave (Millburn's body were found there during a second trip).
 Examining further in a control room during the return trip, David saw a hologram of the Engineers plotting courses through the stars and different planets, one of them being Earth.
 He also found a hypersleep chamber with pods, one of which contained the last-remaining, still-alive Engineer.
-Soon after, Charlie self-sacrificially asked to be exterminated by Vickers' flamethrower in order to stem the infection of the others, although he had already infected Shaw by having sex with her.
+Soon after, Dr. Holloway self-sacrificially asked to be exterminated by Vickers' flamethrower in order to stem the infection of the others, although he had already infected Dr. Shaw by having sex with her.

-It was suggested by David to heroine Dr. Shaw, with an accelerated three-months pregnancy, that she be put in cryostasis and returned to Earth (Weyland's evil plan was to bring the monster home!).
-She wanted it out and conducted a self-inflicted caesarean-abortion in an automated, robotic surgery med-pod machine.
+It was suggested by David to Dr. Shaw, with an accelerated three-months pregnancy, that she be put in cryostasis and returned to Earth (Weyland's evil plan was to bring the monster home!).
+She wanted the growing embryo out of her body.
+She conducted a self-inflicted caesarean-abortion in an automated, robotic surgery med-pod machine.
 She delivered a nasty-looking, coiled-up, octopus-like creature that she was able to gas in the chamber after she was sewed up.
-Meanwhile, a contaminated Fifield attempted to gain access to the ship, and was eventually prevented from entering by another flamethrower.
+Meanwhile, a contaminated Fifield, one of the stranded geologists from earlier, attempted to gain access to the ship, and was eventually prevented from entering by another flamethrower.